temperlang/weather-sdk-demo/README.md

       ┗━v3/

 Do not edit code under the version directories manually.
-The version directories, `v1/` etc. are regenerated from `merged` by `./split-versions.sh`.
+The version directories, `v1/` etc. are regenerated from `merged` by `./split-versions.py`.
-It uses the C preprocessor so you need to have `mcpp` on your PATH.

 ## What split-versions does

-For each file under merged that ends with `.ppme` (pre-process me), the `./split-versions.sh` script runs it through the C preprocessor once for each version, putting the output under the appropriate `v`{number} directory.
+For each file under merged that ends with `.ppme` (pre-process me), the `./split-versions.sh` script runs it through a pass that recognizes C-preprocessor style `#if`/`#elif`/`#endif` directives.
+It does this once for each version, putting the output under the appropriate `v`{number} directory.

+It's roughly equivalent to the below.

 ```sh
 mcpp -e utf8 -D SDK_VERSION=1 src/merged/<path>.ppme src/v1/<path>.ppme